Something went wrong

 Electricity use for home heating in Niagara

-Electric heat pump systems for home heating are more prevalent in Niagara.
-Since 2018, the number of homes heating with electricity ramped up from 890,554 to 1,365,710, a 53% change.
+Electric heat pump systems for home heating are increasing in demand in Niagara.
+Since 2012, the number of homes heating with electricity shot up from 775,390 to 1,365,710, a 76% change.

 Adoption of solar home heating systems in Niagara

 The most eco-friendly heating option is solar.
-With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
 As it stands today, 16,434 homes in Niagara are heated with active solar arrays.
-This is a 173% gain from 2018, when 6,022 homes had active solar heating.
+This is a 658% gain from 2012, when 2,168 homes incorporated active solar heating.

 Niagara County Heating Oil Trends